learn-crypto-trading/learn-crypto-trading.github.io/README.md

 * John J.Murphy - Technical Analysis Of The Financial Markets.pdf
 * Bulkowski - Encyclopedia of Chart Patterns

-The more I learn the more I'll fill out and organize this repository.
-I'm also still migrating info from the [SuperSource](http://crypt0library.net).

 * > Learn then Implement
   >
   >learn to trade alts on binance using momentum/patterns/oscillators  , the learn price action as you go\